danielkdewar/blog/content/post/20181103-october-2018-media-consumption.md

 Most recently: [Twitter apologizes for 'Kill all Jews' trending topic](https://thehill.com/policy/technology/414571-twitter-apologizes-for-kill-all-jews-trending-topic)

-Calls to ban Nazis and provide better censoring of racist & misogynist accounts have been willfully ignored by Twitter.
+Calls to ban Nazi's and provide better monitoring of racist attacks have been willfuly ignored by Twitter.
 Jack Dorsey's leadership throughout has been one of criminal negligence.

 ## Following